-The manufacturing industry reported a large variety of innovative analytical methods and tools used, such as the Internet of Things (IoT) (61%), Artificial Intelligence (AI) and machine learning (54%), data science collaboration tools (53%), and business intelligence (51%).

-The use of innovative analytical tools such as these can optimize manufacturing operations, improve product quality and allow for predictive maintenance.
+The manufacturing industry reported a large variety of innovative analytical methods and tools used, such as the Internet of Things (IoT) (60%), data warehouse modernization (57%), Artificial Intelligence (AI) and machine learning (55%), and data science collaboration tools (48%).
+The use of innovative analytical tools such as these can optimize manufacturing operations, improve product quality, and allow for predictive maintenance.
 These capabilities in turn can drastically reduce downtime.
 Identifying problems, predicting when equipment needs maintenance, and pre-emptively servicing equipment before problems occur is critical - particularly when considering how organizations across the industry further strive to gain traction in the market1.

 Furthermore, innovative tools and methods enable remarkable economic and societal advantages.
-Being able to adapt to ever-changing demands, such as those seen following the pandemic is essential.
-Witnessed supply chain disruptions such as demands for cleaning supplies was something the industry wasn't quite prepared for.
-Such innovative tools can allow organizations to get a head start and mitigate risks before they occur.
+Being able to adapt to ever-changing demands, such as those seen following the pandemic, is essential.
+Witnessing supply chain disruptions such as demands for cleaning supplies was something the industry wasn't quite prepared for.
+Such innovative tools can enable organizations to get a head start and mitigate risks before they occur.